wildintellect/blog/_drafts/inthebox.md

+---
+date: '0000-00-00'
+layout: post
+title: |
-# Ever wonder what's in the box without, shutting down and crawling under...
+    Ever wonder what's in the box without, shutting down and crawling under...
+---

 A few helpful commands I'm collecting to figure out what's inside the machine from the Command Line Interface (CLI):

     $ sudo dmidecode | more
     #A readout from your motherboard, give you name, model, which ram slot's have chips etc.